 The A Cappella Choir and Singers offer students the opportunity to sing a diverse musical repertoire and perform for audiences throughout Etowah and surrounding counties.
 These groups provide entertainment for college functions as well as community events.
-For more information, contact the Choral Director at 256.549.8391 or visit faculty office #114 located in Wallace Hall Fine Arts Center on the Wallace Drive Campus.
+For more information, contact the Choral Director at 256.549.8391 or visit the Meadows Building on the Wallace Drive Campus.